 Faculty:Faculty of Business and Law

-Andrew's main area of expertise is Employment Law, but I maintain an interest in most areas of the law, both academically and in practice.
+Andrew's main area of expertise is employment law, but he maintains an interest in most areas of the law, both academically and in practice.

 Andrew pursues research interests in all aspects of employment law, with a special focus on criminal records disclosures and their impact on both employees and employers, and gig economy and other ‘precarious’ workers, especially those who require prior authorisation (licences etc.) to carry out their work.